-Kaundinya Bird Sanctuary is one of the must visit bird sanctuaries in India, and visiting it is a delight for nature lovers and bird enthusiasts.
+Kaundinya Bird Sanctuary is one of the must visit places for birdwatching in India, and visiting here is a delight for nature lovers.
 Located about 86km from Horsley Hills and stretching over 358sq. km, this sanctuary is renowned for its rich biodiversity.
 The various types of birds which can be found here include rosy pelicans, pumas, jungle cats and monitor lizards, apart from others.
-Kaundinya Bird Sanctuary is also home to a wide variety of wildlife such as porcupines, sloth bears, tigers and pumas, to name a few.
+In addition, the wildlife reserve is also home to a wide variety of wildlife such as porcupines, sloth bears, tigers and pumas, to name a few.
 Read more…

 6. Vedanthangal Bird Sanctuary, Tamil Nadu

-Vedanthangal, in local language means, “hamlet of the hunters”.
+The “hamlet of the hunters” translates to Vedanthangal, in local language .
 Vedanthangal Bird Sanctuary in Tamil Nadu is located in Kanchipuram and is counted amongst the oldest bird sanctuaries in India.
 The sanctuary is spread over 30 acres of land and is visited by almost 40,000 migratory birds every year.
 The best time to visit the sanctuary is between the months of October to January.
 On visiting this sanctuary, the various kinds of birds you will come across are pintails, common sandpipers, spoonbills and grey wagtails, apart from many others.